ezEngine/docs/Readme.md

 # ezEngine Documentation

-Repository that holds the ezEngine documentation, which can be found at: https://ezengine.github.io/docs/
+This repository holds the ezEngine documentation, which can be found at: https://ezengine.github.io/docs